Women Law

 UT concludes Center for Women in Law research

-Ayana D’Aguilar, who graduated from UT in May, spoke out on social media in February about her enjoy interning for then-executive director Linda Chanow, as pronounced via The Daily Texan in March.
+Ayana D’Aguilar, who graduated from UT in May, spoke out on social media in February about her enjoy interning for then-executive director Linda Chanow, pronounced via The Daily Texan in March.
 D’Aguilar, who identifies as Jamaican-American, stated Chanow, a white woman, made racist feedback to D’Aguilar that led her to stop her internship at the Center.
 Chernow resigned from her position following the Texan’s original coverage.

 Women in Law research